sourcegraph/scip-java/docs/getting-started.md

 ### Java launcher

-Use the Java launcher to install `scip-java` on your local computer or any Docker image with a pre-installed Java version.
+Use the Java launcher to install `scip-java` on your local computer or any Docker image with a pre-installed Java version (JDK 17 or newer).

 ```sh
 # macOS/Linux